Is it true pregnant women can’t be in contact with cats?

 - Don´t ingest raw or undercooked meat.
 After handling raw meat wash your hand thoroughly and do the same with the utensils you used (knives, chopping board, etc.)

-- Try not to eat raw salads if can´t supervise the cleaning process of the ingredients, you could choose cooked vegetables instead.
+- Try not to eat raw salads if you can´t supervise the cleaning process of the ingredients.
+You could choose cooked vegetables instead.
 If you´re going to have a salad at home, wash fruits and vegetables before eating them by filling your kitchen sink with cold water and adding 4 tablespoons of baking soda.
-Soak fruits and vegetables for about five minutes, rinse with cold water and pat dry.
+Soak fruits and vegetables for about five minutes, rinse with cold water, and pat dry.

 How do you know if you’ve had toxoplasmosis?

 Toxoplasmosis is not routinely tested for during pregnancy in all countries.
 If you have a cat or believe you have put yourself at risk, it is wise to talk to your doctor about it.
 The blood test aims to show whether certain antibodies indicating toxoplasmosis are present or not.
-If you have never been in contact with the parasite the result will come back negative.
-But don’t worry, if you´ve had toxoplasmosis before getting pregnant nor you or your baby are at any risk of harm.
+If you have never been in contact with the parasite, the result will come back negative.
+And if you´ve had toxoplasmosis before getting pregnant, nor you or your baby are at any risk of harm.

 Would you like to know more?
 Sign up and get weekly content on how your baby is developing.
 It’s safe, fast, and free.